 - Navigate to the Startup tab.

-- Right-click unnecessary programs and select Disable.
+- Right-click on unnecessary programs and select Disable.

 - Restart your PC and monitor CPU usage.